 So what does this all mean?
-Physicians are now studying the lasting effect of these momentary periods of elevation in blood pressure in connection to long-term health concerns.
-Physicians now believe that white coat hypertension could be a precursor for real hypertension.
+Physicians are studying the lasting effect of these momentary periods of elevation in blood pressure in connection to long-term health concerns.
+Physicians now believe that white coat hypertension could be a precursor to real hypertension.
 One study showed evidence linking white coat hypertension to an increased risk of stroke, heart attack, heart failure, and other cardiovascular conditions.
 These same long-term problems remain a potential result of masked hypertension as well.

 What can you do if you experience elevated hypertension when visiting your doctor’s office?
 First of all, try to relax.
 Knowing that you may experience increased blood pressure when at the doctor’s offices can become its own source of anxiety.
 In other words, worrying that your blood pressure may rise when at the doctor’s office may actually cause more anxiety.
 Consequently, your blood pressure increases.
 Let your physician know if you are feeling anxious or worried.
 Anxiety can stem simply from the unknown.
 Communicating your anxiety level to your physician will cue them to talk you through the procedure or examination.
 In turn, this may greatly reduce the amount of stress you are experiencing.
 Shifting the conversation to discuss things that bring you joy, not stress, may be very effective.
 Try talking with your doctor about your new job, new puppy, or the color of the exam room ceiling!

 Most importantly….breathe.
 Utilizing simple calming techniques are very helpful.
 Try deep breathing, or singing songs in your head.
 These can help lower stress levels and reduce hypertension.